finbourne/lusid-sdk-csharp/sdk/docs/ReferencePortfolioApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new ReferencePortfolioApi();
-            var scope = scope_example;  // string | The scope of the portfolio
+            var scope = scope_example;  // string | The scope of the reference portfolio.
-            var code = code_example;  // string | The code of the portfolio
-            var effectiveAt = effectiveAt_example;  // string | Optional.
-The effective date of the constituents to retrieve (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
-The AsAt date of the data (optional) var sortBy = new List<string>(); // List<string> | Optional.
-Order the results by these fields.
-Use the '-' sign to denote descending order e.g. -MyFieldName (optional) var start = 56;  // int? | Optional.
-When paginating, skip this number of results (optional) var limit = 56;  // int? | Optional.
-When paginating, limit the number of returned results to this many (optional) var instrumentPropertyKeys = new List<string>(); // List<string> | Optional.
-The Properties of the constituents (optional)
+            var code = code_example;  // string | The code of the reference portfolio.
+Together with the scope this uniquely identifies              the reference portfolio. var effectiveAt = effectiveAt_example;  // string | The effective date of the constituents to retrieve.
+Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve constituents.
+Defaults to return the latest version              of each constituent if not specified. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Instrument\" or \"ReferenceHolding\" domain to decorate onto              the constituents.
+These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or              \"ReferenceHolding/strategy/quantsignal\".
+Defaults to return all available instrument and reference holding properties if not specified. (optional)

             try
             {
                 // [EARLY ACCESS] Get constituents
-                GetReferencePortfolioConstituentsResponse result = apiInstance.GetReferencePortfolioConstituents(scope, code, effectiveAt, asAt, sortBy, start, limit, instrumentPropertyKeys);
+                GetReferencePortfolioConstituentsResponse result = apiInstance.GetReferencePortfolioConstituents(scope, code, effectiveAt, asAt, propertyKeys);
                 Debug.WriteLine(result);
             }
             catch (Exception e)